 Contact our advisors today if you have any questions about the personal injury claims time limit or about claiming whiplash compensation in the UK.
 Our advisors are here to answer your questions and offer you free legal advice.

-Payouts for a whiplash injury can vary depending on how severe it is deemed to be.
+How much compensation you could be awarded for whiplash and other injuries can vary depending on how severe it is deemed to be.
 It also depends on whether you are claiming for any financial losses or loss of amenity caused by the injury.

 As mentioned before, the Whiplash Injury Regulations 2021 re-established how payouts for whiplash are currently handled in the UK.
 A relatively minor case of injuries can have a whiplash payout scale of £5,000 or less.